iantwilcox91/Pig-Dice/README.md

 ## Setup/Installation Requirements

 *if you direct a web browser to https://iantwilcox91.github.io/Pig-Dice/ you can access the page.
-*if you

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

 # Behavior Driven Development